theopenlane/core/config/README.md

 1. **Detects Configuration Changes**: Monitors changes to `config/`, `pkg/objects/config.go`, and other configuration-related files
 2. **Creates Draft PR**: Automatically creates a **DRAFT** PR in the openlane-infra repository showing the exact configuration changes
 3. **Links PRs**: Adds comments to both PRs linking them together for easy navigation
-4. **Converts to Ready**: After the core PR is merged, automatically converts the draft PR to ready for review
+4. **Opens Final PR on Main**: After the core PR is merged, the main-branch automation opens the final infrastructure PR
-5. **Finalizes Changes**: Updates the infrastructure PR with any final changes from the merge
+5. **Closes Draft PRs**: Post-merge automation closes any draft PRs tied to merged core PRs

 ### Workflow Diagram